October 26, 2024 (Zoom): Fall Poetry Intensive

 Visual Poetry for Fun and Exploration, with Amanda Earl

 Visual poetry (Vispo) can be an excellent and enriching literary and art hybrid form that is an addition to poets’ investigations of poetry, of language, and the world.
 In this session, Amanda Earl will provide a survey of contemporary visual poetry with discussion and examples of work by contemporary visual poets.
-Discussion the connection between visual poetry and literature, the workshop will explore how both forms work to disrubt and question the status quo and to investigate the role of language in society.
+Discussing the connection between visual poetry and literature, the workshop will explore how both forms work to disrupt and question the status quo and to investigate the role of language in society.

-Introduction to Videopoems, with Brenda Clews
+Introduction to Video Poems, with Brenda Clews

 Writing from the Body: a Pain Poetry Workshop with Cassandra Myers